 Currency Conversion: Get the Best Rate for your French Property Purchase

 Possibly the biggest consideration for foreign buyers investing in French property is that of currency conversion.
 Currency exchange rates fluctuate and transfer fees can quickly add to the cost of buying a property in France, especially if you don’t plan ahead.

 As a buyer, you will need to have a 10% deposit ready to pay to the notaire in order to sign the initial Compromis de Vente.
 You will also need to transfer the rest of the balance to the notaire before the signing of the final Acte de Vente, just a few months later.
 If mortgages are involved, either in France or in your country of origin, the need for a long-term currency conversion strategy is even more important.

 Our advice is to get in touch with a specialist currency broker, like our partners at Moneycorp.
 Not only can they potentially save you hundreds of Euros when transferring funds to France, but they can also explain the different options available to protect against shifting exchange rates and minimise associated transfer fees.
 You should look to do this before setting out on your first property viewing trip to France.

 Buying a Property in France?

 From planning your property-hunting trip to collecting the keys—FrenchEntrée is here to guide you, advise you, and hold your hand through the entire process.
 Ready to get started on your property search?
-Browse our property for sale in locations all over France and become a FrenchEntrée member to receive property alerts and insider tips from our experts.
+Browse our property for sale in locations all over France and create an account to receive property alerts and insider tips from our experts.